Why FG is breaking monopoly in broadcasting — Lai Mohammed

 It will be recalled that Independent Communications Authority Of South Africa (ICASA) had taken similar step by unveiling Draft Sports Broadcasting Services Amendment Regulations 2018.

-The bill is aim at making big sporting events accessible for free to all citizens of South Africa.
+The bill is aimed at making big sporting events accessible for free to all citizens of South Africa.